savan1304/PulsePredict/README.md

 - **Oldpeak**: ST depression induced by exercise relative to rest *(Numerical)*

 The dependent variable, **output**, indicates the likelihood of a heart attack (0 = less chance, 1 = more chance).
+The dataset comprises 303 entries with predictions based on various factors
 ---

 ## Tasks Performed